CompGenomeLab/PHACT/CAGI6_HMBS/README.md

 **This folder contains the data and code required to reproduce the results of the CAGI6 HMBS challenge.**

 The experimental data is obtained from [MaveDB](https://www.mavedb.org/#/experiments/urn:mavedb:00000108-a).
 As mentioned in Zhang et al. (2024), mutations with experimental scores over 1.36 were excluded.
+The comparisons are made over 5,811 missense mutations.

 PHACT scores for 3,023 proteins have been available since **18/10/2022** at the following link: [PHACT data](https://aperta.ulakbim.gov.tr/record/240637).
 Details on how these scores were computed, including the pseudocode of the PHACT approach, can be found in the [PHACT paper](https://doi.org/10.1093/molbev/msac114).